bluwy/website/src/posts/2020-01-18-fixing-weather-skins-in-rainmeter/index.md

 3. OpenWeatherMap's icon value is different from `wxdata`'s, so since the Mond weather icons are named, 1.png..., you have to rename to [OpenWeatherMap's format](https://openweathermap.org/weather-conditions).
 4. And more I couldn't think of...

 > Note: I did not actually fix the Mond weather skin.
-It's still broken at it's current state.
+It's still broken at its current state.
 RIP DeviantArt comments.

 ## Conclusion